avrahamm/calls-csv-statistics/migrations/README.md

 This will execute all migration files in order, creating all the necessary tables in the database.

+### Table Existence Check

+All migration files include the `IF NOT EXISTS` clause in their CREATE TABLE statements.
+This ensures that tables are only created if they don't already exist in the database.
+This is useful when running migrations on a database that might already have some of the tables created.

 ## Individual Migration Execution

 If you want to run a specific migration, you can use the following command: